bgamari/ghc-wiki-import/type-functions.md

-**Parametric type constructors**: Type constructors in vanilla Haskell.
+**Parametric type constructors**: the type constructor of a vanilla Haskell type.